-During his reign, the Mongol troops of Kublai Khan threatened the capital in 1283.
+During his reign, the Mongol troops of Kublai Khan (Yuan Dynasty) threatened the empire from the north and east, having invaded neighbouring Vietnam (Chen Dynasty).
 Jayavarman VIII did not wage war with the Mongols, wisely choosing to pay tribute, thereby preserving the empire.
 Chinese annals record that in 1291, "the king of Lohu" [Cambodia] sent a mission who presented “the usual tribute of gold, elephant ivory and other things”.

-Jayavarman VIII also suffered a devastating war against the Sukhothai Kingdom.
+Jayavarman VIII also suffered increasing pressure from the west, culminating in a devastating war against the Sukhothai Kingdom.